KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 Once they have finished running, check the output and error files for each sample and check the output in the `Work` folder to make sure they completed successfully.

 ### 🎉Congratulations!
-You successfully ran fastp on the HPC on 4 samples using an array job!
+You successfully ran [fastp](https://github.com/OpenGene/fastp) on the HPC on 4 samples using an array job!
 Pat yourself on the back! 👋

+### Learning Recap
+After completing this exercise, you learned how to:
+- 🗺️Navigate the command line
+  - Move to different folders by changing your working directory
+  - Make new directories
+  - View the contents of directories
+- 📝Create and manipulate files
+  - Copy and create new files
+  - View and edit the contents of files
+  - Move files from one folder to another
+- ☑️Launch a job using LSF
+  -  Understand how to structure an array job script
+  -  Submit an array job
+  -  Monitor the status of your jobs

 ### Resources
 - Clean example script [here](FastP_practice_clean.sh).
   - This gives you an example of what an actual script might look like.
-  - This script is ultimately very simple because we ran fastp using only the default settings, and specified only input and output files.
+  - This clean script is ultimately very simple because we ran [fastp](https://github.com/OpenGene/fastp) using only the default settings, meaning we only specified input and output files in our command.
-  - For more complex scripts, I highly suggest keeping in the definition of what each variable in the program command does, and why.
-This is helpful to jog your memory when you return to a script after some time, as well as for writing the methods sections of your papers and proposals, and justifying your choices to reviewers.
+  - For more complex scripts, I highly suggest including the definition of what each variable in the program command does, and why.
+This is helpful to jog your memory when you return to a script after some time, so you can remember the rationale behind selecting the specific parameters you chose.
+It's also helpful when writing the methods sections of your papers and proposals, and justifying your choices to reviewers.

 - Command line cheat sheet [here].
   - This is a cheat sheet with all the commands we learned today while completing this exercise.